UmangTapania/MyTasks/README.md

 --> Navigation is managed properly for the applicaitons --> BackStack is also managed
 --> press back again to exit is also implemented

+    Workmanager is also implemented to give notifications about the remaining high priority task and the missed deadline tasks